Scientific-Computing-Lab/gpuFLOPBench/README.md

 This means that CUDA kernels that come from the same parent program have the same source code that gets passed to an LLM.

-## Docker Data Collection Instructions (CUDA program building & profiling)
+## Docker Data Collection Instructions -- CUDA program building & profiling (`/gpu-flopbench/cuda-profiling`)

 Once you're in the main bash shell of the container, you should be by default in the `/gpu-flopbench` directory with a conda environment called `gpu-flopbench`.
 We can now start building all the codes and collecting their performance counter data! 🌈😊